-Maryland State Youth Soccer recommends use of these guidelines regarding the installation, use, and storage of soccer goals by all of its members.
-As advocates for the healthy development of children, we need to be concerned with soccer goal post safety.
-MSYSA urges all of its organizations to review their policies and procedures and to implement and enforce a program of goal post safety.
+MSYSA recommends using these guidelines with regards to the installation, use, and storage of soccer goals.
+As advocates for the healthy development of children, we need to be mindful of soccer goal safety.
+MSYSA urges all organizations to review their policies and procedures and to implement and enforce a goal safety program.

-We urge you all to have a soccer goal safety strategy in place, with good reason.
-From 1998-2008, the Consumer Product Safety Commission (CPSC) has received reports of at least eight deaths and an estimated 2,000 emergency room visits by children under 16 years of age that were related to soccer goal tip-overs and structural failures.
+From 1998-2008, the Consumer Product Safety Commission (CPSC) received reports of at least eight deaths and an estimated 2,000 emergency room visits by children under the age of 16 that were related to soccer goal tip-overs and structural failures.

 (1) All goal posts and nets for safety, that they are properly anchored and secured.